 Louise Janus questioned when EEO training must reoccur – Currently, there is no update on delivery of retraining in EEO.

-- none
+Updates - none

-Other

 Adjournment – Monica Zarske moved to adjourn the meeting, the motion was seconded by Josh Mandir and approved by the room.
 Meeting adjourned at 3:28pm.

-Shahbazian